eswnl/FY-2x_CLUT/README.md

 ## Instructions
 # Hardware requirements
 You can use a 1.2m or larger dish.
 The feed skew needs to be set accordingly depending on location.
 For example in Japan, I need to set the feed skew to 45 degrees.
 I use a patch antenna (shown) as it gives good dish illumination.

 ![AutoAdjustTest](images/dimension.png)

 You need to rotate the feed to set the correct skew.

 ![AutoAdjustTest](images/skew.png)

+I use Nooelec Sawbird and SPF5189Z LNA for extra gain (if you need it).
+I don't think the bias tee output on the Airspy can output enough current to power both LNAs, so you would need to use external +5V supply.
+I use 4 x NiMH batteries.